GeoscienceAustralia/hiperseis/seismic/gps_corrections/README.md

 However it is better to start with strict filtering, and relax the filtering later if needed.
 The plot results for these two filtering modes are stored in separate folders, with `_strict` or `_no_strict` appended to the folder name.

+#### Exporting

+If you pass the `--export-path` option to `relative_tt_residuals_plotter.py`, then the raw relative residuals will be exported to files in that folder, one file per station.
+For where more than one residual exists for the same origin timestamp, the median of the values is exported.
+These exported csv files can then be imported to the `generateStationClockCorrections.ipynb` script and processed to create a clock correction file.

 ### Limitations